Remedial Massage Therapy

 Remedial massage is the safest way to treat things like jaw pain, neck pain, shoulder injuries, back issues, joint sprains, muscle strains, and more.

-In this type of massage, the therapist uses a combination of different techniques like Myofascial Release, Deep Tissue, Trigger Point, and a variety of Stretching methods, among many others, depending on your needs.
+In this type of massage, the therapist uses a combination of various techniques, including Dry Needling, Myofascial Release, Deep Tissue, Trigger Point Therapy, and a range of stretching methods, among others, tailored to your specific needs.

 Sports Massage is for people who play sports or exercise a lot.
 Before and after games, the massage is lighter, like a warm-up.
 If there is an injury, the massage is similar to a Remedial massage.